cloudevents/spec/spec.md

-  system might identify the CRM system as the "source", might further qualify the event as 'new-customer-added' in the "event-type" relative to its "namespace", and then further qualify the subject of the event (the new record) with the content of this field.
+  system might identify the CRM system as the "source", might further qualify the event as 'new-customer-added' in the "event-type" relative to its "namespace", and then further qualify the subject of the event (the new record) with the content of this property.
 The subject is a free-form string defined by the publisher.
+The property is optional, because the subject might already be self-evident from the "source" context.
 * Constraints:
-  * OPTIONAL.
-The subject may be self-evident from the "source" context.
+  * OPTIONAL
 * Examples:
   * File system event, a newly created file being the subject, with a partial URI relative to the source URI: /data/app/alice.txt